Mostafa Emam, PhD

 Khaled Aouadi received his Master’s degree in semiconductor components in 2003 From ENSERG-INPG, Grenoble, France and he graduated with MSc in Sciences and Materials Engineering in 2005 from University Joseph Fourier in Grenoble, FRANCE.
 From April 2004 to September 2004 he was intern at STMicrolectronics in Crolles, France.
 He worked at R&D Process Metal Team: Develop and Test Process for a New Low-resistivity Tungsten Film for Contact Metallization.

 From October 2005 to March 2010 he worked as a Physical Design Kit Project Engineer at STMicrolectronics in Tunis, Tunisia.
 As Project Management and Quality Responsible, he was in charge of developing design kit and layout validation for a wide range of technologies (BiCMOS / HCMOS / SIGE / SOI) and ensuring final product quality.
-From April 2010 to July 2013 he worked as research engineer at ICTEAM Institute in Louvain-la-Neuve, Belgium.
-He was in charge of design and process of a new silicon sensor for proton therapy beam monitoring.
-He was in charge of characterization: On Wafers Electrical measurements and Test under proton beam.
-Since August 2018 he worked as Freelance Electrical engineer.
+From April 2010 to July 2013 he worked as a research engineer at ICTEAM Institute in Louvain-la-Neuve, Belgium.
+He was in charge of design and process for a new silicon sensor for proton therapy beam monitoring.
+He was also in charge of characterization: On Wafers Electrical measurements and Test under proton beam.
+From August 2018 he worked as Freelance Electrical engineer.

 Romain Tuyaerts, PhD

 Romain Tuyaerts received his master degree in physical engineering, with an orientation in nanotechnologies.
 He continued with a PhD in materials science at UCLouvain, obtained in 2018, focused on the coupling between micro-structure, mechanical, optical, and electrical properties of transparent conductive oxides deposited by reactive sputtering.